Stay in Touch

 15.7.
 Submission to Jurisdiction.
 Any legal suit, action, or proceeding arising out of or relating to this Agreement shall be instituted in the federal courts of the United States of America or the courts of the State of Maryland in each case located in the City of Easton and County of Talbot, for state court actions, and City of Salisbury and County of Wicomico for federal court actions, and each party irrevocably submits to the exclusive jurisdiction of such courts in any such suit, action, or proceeding.

 15.12.
 Notices.
 All notices, requests, consents, claims, demands, waivers, and other communications hereunder (each, “Notice”) shall be in writing.
-Notice may be provided by email and, for Client, addressed to the iFrog employee who routinely services its account or Brent Durham, the company’s COO, at Brent@ifrog.com and, for iFrog, to the Client representative(s) designated by Client.
+Notice may be provided by email and, for Client, addressed to the iFrog employee who routinely services its account or Kyle McCracken, the company’s CEO, at Kyle@ifrog.com and, for iFrog, to the Client representative(s) designated by Client.

 15.13.
 Severability.
 If any term or provision of this Agreement is invalid, illegal, or unenforceable in any jurisdiction, such invalidity, illegality, or unenforceability shall not affect any other term or provision of this Agreement or invalidate or render unenforceable such term or provision in any other jurisdiction.

 15.14.
 Survival.
 Provisions of these Terms, which by their nature should apply beyond their terms, will remain in force after any termination or expiration of this Agreement including, but not limited to, the following provisions: Confidentiality, Warranties, Indemnity, Limitations of Liability, Relationship of the Parties, Governing Law, Submission to Jurisdiction, Notices, Severability and Survival.